Houston’s High Injury Network

 In September of 2024, Axios reported that more Houstonians die from traffic crashes than by homicide.
 The Mayor dismissed this data as “spurious”.

-TxDOT data compiled by Bryan Dotson.
+Data compiled by Bryan Dotson